-Parrots often flap their wings when they are excited.
-However, if your parrot is raising its wings and holding them still for an extended period, then it’s trying to dominate the other parrot.
+However, if the parrot raises its wings and holds them still for an extended period, it’s trying to dominate the other parrot.
 The raised wings make your parrot look bigger and more intimidating.

 This is a positive behavior that should be encouraged.
-However, if one parrot does this aggressively and the other is backing away, it may be trying to assert dominance.
+However, if one parrot does this aggressively and the other backs away, it may assert dominance.

 Defending Their Food Bowl

-However, it may also happen when the parrots have insufficient space.
-Upgrading to a larger cage may help resolve this type of dominant behavior.
+However, it may happen when the parrots have insufficient space.
+Upgrading to a larger cage may help resolve this dominant or bullying behavior.

-What to Do if Your Parrots Fight?
+What To Do If Your Parrots Fight?